recruiter-test/test-blockchain/README.md

 1. **Fork the repository:**
    - Go to the repository URL provided
-   - Click the "Fork" button in the top-right corner
+   - Click the "Fork"

-   - This creates a copy under your GitHub account
+    This creates a copy under your GitHub account

 2. **Clone YOUR forked repository:**
 ```bash